 Predator and grazers

-The size of the predator whelk S. brasiliensis was variable between sites, ranging from 6.1 to 59.2 mm, with larger mean sizes found in the Lagos subregion (28.6 ± 6.8 mm) and smaller sizes in the Costa Verde (22.4 ± 7.1 mm) (figure 3).
-Stramonita brasiliensis was absent from a few sites in all subregions, except for Rio de Janeiro subregion.
+Size of the whelk S. brasiliensis was variable between sites, ranging from 6.1 to 59.2 mm, with larger mean sizes found in the Lagos subregion (28.6 ± 6.8 mm) and smaller sizes in the Costa Verde (22.4 ± 7.1 mm) (figure 3).
+S. brasiliensis was absent from a few sites in all subregions, except for Rio de Janeiro.
 Density values fluctuated from 1 to 172 (ind*1.25m-2) per site (median = 19, Q1 = 6.75, Q3 = 29), with the highest densities found in Baixada Santista sites (Astúrias = 172, Riviera de São Lourenço = 94) (figure 4).
-Larger part of variation in models was attributed to within-site differences for size, and at site and within-site levels for density (figure 5), indicating the influence of local drivers on S. brasiliensis attributes.
-The size of S. brasiliensis showed a negative relationship with the relative cover its preys M. solisianus, while wave exposure and the presence of P. perna showed positive effects on its density (table 1, figure 6).
+Larger part of variation in models was attributed to within-sites differences for size, and at site and within-site levels for density (figure 5), indicating the influence of local drivers on S. brasiliensis attributes.
+Whelk size showed a negative relationship with the relative cover its preys M. solisianus, while wave exposure and the presence of P. perna showed positive effects on its density (table 1, figure 6).

-The shell size of limpets (Lottia subrugosa) ranged from 0.12 to 26.97 mm in total length across all sites.
-Smaller and more variable size averages were observed at sites in Costa Verde and Ubatuba, increasing at Rio de Janeiro and Lagos sites (figure 3).
-Best models predicted a decrease in limpet size in conditions of higher temperature and substrate roughness (table 1).
-Densities of limpets ranged from 0 to 17 limpets per 100 cm2 (Q1 = 1, Q3 = 6), and were highly variable within and among sampled scales (figure 4).
+Size of the limpet Lottia subrugosa ranged from 0.12 to 26.97 mm across sites.
+Smaller and more variable size averages were observed at sites in Costa Verde and Ubatuba subregions, increasing at Rio de Janeiro and Lagos sites (figure 3).
+Best models predicted a decrease in limpet size in conditions of higher SST and substrate roughness (table 1).
+Limpet density ranged from 0 to 17 individuals per 100 cm2 (Q1 = 1, Q3 = 6), and were highly variable within- and among sampled scales (figure 4).
 Best models retained Chl-a and wave fetch as predictors, with density increasing towards areas with lower Chl-a and higher wave fetch (table 1, figure S4).
-Variance associated with random factors was almost equally associated with all scales for limpet size, but larger than 90% attributed to site scale for densities (figure 5).
+Variance associated with random factors was almost equally associated with all spatial scales for limpet size, but larger than 90% attributed to site scale for densities (figure 5).

 The periwinkle E. lineolata followed a pattern similar to limpets concerning body size, with higher and more variable values at northern sites (figure 3).
 Average periwinkle size from Baixada Santista (1.95 ± 0.64 mm) and SSCh (2.37 ± 0.98 mm) sites was usually 50% smaller than the average of other sites (4.19 ± 1.26 mm) (figure 3), reflected in differences between subregions within regions (figure S5; F-value 5, 56 = 35.33, p < 0.001; Tukey test, Region 1: Baixada Santista = SSCh ≠ Ubatuba; Region 2: Costa Verde = Rio de Janeiro = Lagos) with any influence of density (F-value 1, 56 = 0.42, p = 0.52).
-None of the environmental drivers was associated with the variation in neither density, nor size of periwinkles (table 1).
+None of the environmental variables was associated with the variation in neither density, nor size of periwinkles (table 1).
 Despite the higher frequency of small individuals on Baixada Santista (figure 3) and higher variation associated with random factors at regions (figure 5), no spatial correlation was observed on intercept-only model residuals.
 However, the average size by site decreased with increasing latitude (n = 60, r = -0.84, p < 0.001, figure 6).
 Note that correlation value is negative because we used absolute latitude values.

-Potential prey
+Filter-feeders